PawelLipski/docker-ci-blog/blog.md

 and it wouldn't be obvious the exit code of which service should be selected.

-## Running the build locally: provide a non-root user
+## Running the build locally: configure a non-root user

 To run the tests locally: